 In 2018, the most recent year for which data is available, fire departments responded to more than 1.3 million fires, which accounted for $13.2 billion in direct property loss, a death every two hours and 24 minutes, and an injury every 35 minutes.* Three-fifths of those deaths occurred on properties without working smoke alarms, with more than a third occurring on properties with no fire alarms and security at all.
-So it’s hardly an exaggeration to say that the presence of a working fire alarm system is a matter of life and death.
+So it’s hardly an exaggeration to say that the presence of working fire alarm systems are a matter of life and death.

 How Smoke and Fire Detection Keep You Protected

 With a timely response, a small fire may cause more inconvenience than damage.
 But a fire can smolder away for hours until it gets an infusion of oxygen or fresh fuel.
 At that point, it can literally change in a flash, becoming fast-growing and extremely destructive.
 Our DMP home security equipment and alarm systems for commercial buildings alert you quickly, because the quicker you know what’s happening, the easier it is to evacuate your home or business and summon a response.